Test this content here.

 YANG, the definition; all that is female and bad.
 Well, who could resist that dogma.

 A note about the illuminating tips; are ‘jewel’ like and bring a preciousness-ness and novelty into the design.

-I sketched the design on a bit of paper with a pencil at the Bieffeplast factory during a quiet moment sitting in the corridor.
-The next day we made it.
+I sketched the design with a pencil on paper at the Bieffeplast factory during a quiet moment sitting in the corridor.
+The next day we made her.